How to Protect Your Home Before Winter

 Patching a pitched roof could be a simple one day job and cost less than $600, Chance estimated.
 If you’re in need of slate shingles, that cost could go up.
 For someone with a flat roof, say a New York City townhouse or brownstone, patching a small leak could be patched with caulking.
 Larger holes might require some asphalt cement.
 The cost of patching a flat roof should cost less than a pitched roof, since the access is much easier, Chance said.

 A roof replacement typically needs to happen every ten or so years.
 And for a good chunk of the US, it needs to happen in the Spring, Summer or Fall.
 The national average for a roof replacement with fiberglass asphalt shingles in 2018 was $20,000, according to Remodeling’s Cost Vs Value report.
 Much of that can be recouped with the average $14,000 that is added to your home’s value.
 As for a timeline, a roof replacement can be done in under a week.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Maintain or repair the boiler